QPG-MIT/Photonic-Crystal-Cavity-Simulations/README.md

 - Large result files (>100 MB) are excluded from the repository but generated locally during analysis
 - Nanobeam 1D photonic crystal cavities are designed for tin vacancy (SnV) defect integration in diamond
 - Fabrication uses microtransfer printing of silicon hard masks for precise patterning
+- Virtual environment is created in a parallel directory to keep the project directory clean